mohammednasim/MOVIE-RATING-PREDICTION/README.md

-This project serves as a foundational effort towards predicting movie ratings effectively.
-By sharing this analysis on GitHub, I aim to demonstrate my data analysis and modeling skills, as well as highlight potential avenues for further refinement and improvement in predictive accuracy.
+🎬 Movie Rating Prediction Project 📊

+Analyze and predict movie ratings using #DataScience and #MachineLearning!
+This project features data cleaning, one-hot encoding, and a trained Linear Regression model.
+Uncover insights into movie ratings and explore avenues for model enhancement. 🌟🎥

+Check out the code for #DataAnalysis and #PredictiveModeling! 🚀